Expansion Formulas of Basic Hypergeometric Series via the (1-xy,y-x)--Inversion and Its Applications: Introduction and main results

 where $D_{q,x}$ denotes the usual $q$-derivative operator defined by

-Another path--breaking result is certainly attributed to Gessel and Stanton.
+Another path-breaking result is certainly attributed to Gessel and Stanton.
 With the mind that the essence of the Lagrange inversion formula is equivalent to finding a pair of matrix inversions, they successfully discovered many $q$-analogues of the Lagrange inversion formula in \cite{111}, e.g., Theorems 3.7 and 3.15 therein.
 We pause at this point to recall the concept of matrix inversions.
-Following \cite{18,99}, a matrix inversion is usually defined to be a pair of infinite lower triangular matrices $F=(B_{n,k})$ and $G=(B_{n,k}^{-1})$ subject to $B_{n,k}=0$ unless $\ n\geq k$ and $B_{n,n}\neq 0$, such that
+Following \cite{18,milne,schlosser2}, a matrix inversion is usually defined to be a pair of infinite lower triangular matrices $F=(A_{n,k})_{n,k\in {\mathbb N}}$ and $G=(B_{n,k})_{n,k\in {\mathbb N}}$, ${\mathbb N}$ is the set of nonnegative integers, such that $A_{n,k}=B_{n,k}=0$ unless $\ n\geq k$ and $A_{n,n}B_{n,n}\neq 0$, and

-where $\delta$ denotes the usual Kronecker delta.
-From this perspective, Gessel and Stanton established the following $q$--Lagrange inversion formula:
+where $\delta_{n,k}$ denotes the usual Kronecker delta.
+From this perspective, Gessel and Stanton established the following $q$-Lagrange inversion formula:

 if and only if